digitaltrails/vdu_controls/README.md

 contrast, and audio controls - with additional options available in the **Settings dialog**.

-For convenience, a single **ambient-light-level slider** can simultaniously adjust _all_ displays, each following its own custom profile:
+For convenience, a single **ambient-light-level slider** can simultaneously adjust _all_ displays, each following its own custom profile:
 _one slider to rule them all_.
-Each profile defines a a curve that maps ambient light-level to display-brightness.
-Realtively flat curves can be created for older displays and steeper ones for newer HDR displays.
+Each profile defines a curve that maps ambient light-level to display-brightness.
+Relatively flat curves can be created for older displays and steeper ones for newer HDR displays.

 Several methods are supported for integrating a hardware light-meter to achieve **fully automatic** brightness control.
-(An _arduino_ based meter [can be built for around $10](https://github.com/digitaltrails/vdu_controls/blob/master/Lux-metering.md).)
+(An _Arduino_ based meter [can be built for around $10](https://github.com/digitaltrails/vdu_controls/blob/master/Lux-metering.md).)

 In versions >= 2.4, the _ambient-light-level_ slider has been combined with an estimate of local solar-illumination to achieve **semi-automatic brightness control** throughout the day.
 Adjusting the slider sets the ratio between indoor-illumination and outdoor solar-illumination.
-Once the ratio is set, it is used to automatically update brighness as the day proceeds.
+Once the ratio is set, it is used to automatically update brightness as the day proceeds.
 Should the cloud-cover or weather change, adjusting the slider revises the ratio.
 See the [2.4 release notes](https://github.com/digitaltrails/vdu_controls/releases/tag/v2.4.0) for a brief tutorial.
 (Solar-illumination is estimated for a  location by using the local date-time